- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 Although declines in population experienced in the Greater Cleveland area have impacted the relative amount of federal funds allocated to RTA, by and large, this program has kept pace with inflation.

 RTA urges all interested parties to contact their State of Ohio elected representatives to request sufficient funding for public transit.
-E-mails can be easily sent at fundohiotransitnow.org.
+E-mails can be easily sent at www.ohioneedstransit.org.

 3. Passenger Fares

-Passenger fares cover approximately 20 - 25 percent of the operating cost of RTA’s service.
-Over the past few years, RTA has increased fares several times in attempts to achieve a balanced budget, and preserve needed services for our customers.
+Passenger fares cover approximately 18-20 percent of the operating cost of RTA’s service.
+Recently, RTA has increased fares several times in attempts to achieve a balanced budget, and preserve needed services for its customers.

-It is important to note, that although the one-way cash fare is $2.25, the average per ride fare collected by RTA is approximately $1.10, due to discounts provided to senior citizens, persons with disabilities and to customers purchasing and using multi-ride passes, such as the All-Day Pass and the Monthly Pass.
+It is important to note, that although the one-way cash fare is $2.50, the average per ride fare collected by RTA is approximately $1.10, due to discounts provided to senior citizens, persons with disabilities and customers purchasing and using multi-ride passes, such as the All-Day Pass, Seven-Day Pass and Monthly Pass.

 The answer is no. A recent study conducted by the American Public Transportation Association concluded that 9 of 10 transit systems in the United States either have recently, or are in the process of, reducing service and/or raising fares.